hackersifu/reverse-engineering-learning/FOR610/FOR_610_Notes.md

     - ProcessWow64Information - 26
     - ProcessImageFileName - 27
     - ProcessBreakOnTermination - 29
+- GetModuleHandle - Retrieves a module handle for the specified module (https://learn.microsoft.com/en-us/windows/win32/api/libloaderapi/nf-libloaderapi-getmodulehandlew)
+- VirtualProtect - Changes the protection on a region of committed pages in the virtual address space of the calling process (https://learn.microsoft.com/en-us/windows/win32/api/memoryapi/nf-memoryapi-virtualprotect)

 # peframes
 - A tool to analyze PE files and extract various attributes and indicators of compromise (IOCs).